Camellia sinensis, Various spp.

 Homeopathic Uses: Camellia sinensis is used for cardiac and circulatory conditions, headaches, states of agitation, states of depression and stomach complaints.

 Indian Medicine: In India, tea preparations are used for diarrhea, loss of appetite, hyperdipsia, migraine, cardiac pain, fever and fatigue.

 Chinese Medicine: In China Green Tea is used to treat migraine, nausea, diarrhea resulting from malaria and digestion problems.
 It is also used as a cancer preventive.

 The infusion is useful to relieve neuralgic headaches.

 Green Tea for Weight Loss

-Aside from fighting heart disease, cancer, and other diseases, a new study shows that drinking green tea may also fight fat with products like Green Tea Fat Burner, or be ingesting the tea.
+Aside from fighting heart disease, cancer, and other diseases, a new study shows that drinking green tea may also fight fat.

 The study showed that people who drank a bottle of tea fortified with green tea liquid extract every day for three months lost more body fat than those who drank a bottle of regular Oolong tea.